 If you're concerned about the welfare of a family member or loved one, we can help you take legal steps to protect them.

 To become someone's deputy, you need to make an application to the court of protection.
 The court will look at the evidence when deciding what a deputy can or can’t do.
-So, your application must put forward a clear and detailed case.
-At best this can be a long and complicated process, especially when you're not familiar with the system.
+Your application must put forward a clear and detailed case.
+This can be a long and complicated process, especially when you're not familiar with the system.

 A typical application has several parts, such as: